 – Social card pack (Social media assets including this year’s competition logo which associations are free to download and edit to promote their local or regional PR World Cup competitions.
 However, associations are certainly free to create and use their own materials.)

-Here are some additional resources to learn more about last year’s inaugural ICCO Next Generation Competition and winners:
+Here are some additional resources to learn more about the ICCO Next Generation Competition and winners:

-– Link below to learn who last year’s judges were
+– See who last year’s winners, finalists and judges were here

 Are you a university student interested in the PR World Cup competition?